jimniels/blog/src/client/posts/2019-07-16-jsx-like-syntax-for-tagged-template-literals.md

 // '<a class="false">Text</a>'
 ```

-To be honest, all of this slight workaround to achieving true JSX-like syntax are ok.
-I could go about adding `.join("")` onto my arrays and always having an empty string on my ternarys `true ? "this" : ""`, but what if there was another way...
+To be honest, these workarounds to achieving a JSX-like syntax in template literals are ok.
+I could go about adding `.join("")` onto my arrays and always having an empty string on my ternarys `true ? "this" : ""`, but because this is programming I can’t not try to figure out a workaround...

 ## _Tagged_ Template Literals

-One cool thing about this new back tick syntax in JavaScript for template literals is that you can “tag” them.
+One cool thing about this new backtick syntax in JavaScript for template literals is that you can “tag” them.
 What does that mean?
 The best explanation I’ve found comes from [Wes Bos’ article](https://wesbos.com/tagged-template-literals/).

 > One feature that comes along with template literals, or template strings, is the ability to tag them.
 >